News & Events

 Nass is particularly passionate about forging successful musical collaborations with artists in the area of mixed media.
 In dance, he has worked with choreographer David DeBlieck and the Wicked Sister Dance Theatre to produce “Eternal”–a work for dance ensemble and electroacoustic music, using sounds recorded at the Quarry Park and Nature Preserve in central Minnesota as source material.
 In film, he has collaborated with multimedia artist Samantha Krukowski to produce the short video “Salt and Glue,” which has been aired in prestigious festivals and galleries across the United States and Asia.
 In the world of theater, he has worked with the Augsburg College Theater Department, composing incidental music for their productions of “Marat/Sade,” “The Crucible,” and “The Taming of the Shrew.”
 In 2019, he served as music director for “Swede Hollow Ghost Sonata”–a Knight Foundation-funded collaboration between Sod House Theater and Black Label Movement.
 In 2022, in collaboration with Nautilus Music-Theater, he composed “Moonlit Walk Home”–a 65-minute chamber opera based upon the writings of Fern Green Baldwin.

 As a composer, I am particularly fascinated by the connection between music and storytelling.
-I am interested in writing music that can entertain, educate, communicate personal or collective values, and amplify voices.
+I am interested in writing music that entertains, educates, communicates personal or collective values, and amplifies diverse voices.
 In other words, I write music that tells stories.

-My own story includes growing up in a rural community, developing an early (and ongoing) love of various flavors of rock music, and feeling a deep love of nature and the natural world.
+My own story includes growing up in a rural community, where I developed an early and ongoing love of various flavors of rock and popular music.
+I also felt a deep connection to nature and the natural world–an influence you can often hear in my music.
 Singing in choral groups in both high school and college was a formative experience in both my personal and musical development.

 As my musical world expanded, so did my influences.
-As I listened to new kinds ofmusic, I heard new stories.
-I began to understand the power and impact of storytelling through music.
+I listened to new kinds of music and I heard new stories.
 From Indian raga to Bartók to German polka music to Pink Floyd, I gained new insights into the personal and collective experiences of others.